CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/firstguide/system_requirements.md

 Windows 11/10 （64-bit Japanese or English）

-\* Windows 8.1 is out of the warranty due to the end of Microsoft support.
+\* Windows 8.1 is no longer guaranteed due to the end of Microsoft support.

 ## Processor